Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/assurance-api-reference.md

 ## startSession

 The `startSession` API needs to be called to begin a AEP Assurance session.
-When called, SDK displays a PIN authentication overlay to begin a session.
+When called, the Mobile SDK displays a PIN authentication overlay to begin a session.

 {% hint style="info" %}
 You may call this API when the app launches with a url \(see code snippet below for sample usage\)